TheTopCat84/ScreepsCPUDashboard/README.md

 chartCPU()
 ```

+###Notes

-Note: the chart will only show for 1 tick - you should be ready to use screen-snip (windows key + shift  + s)
+- The chart will only show for 1 tick - you should be ready to use screen-snip (windows key + shift  + s)
+- The scale is setup for Shard 3 players but can easily be modified
+- The stats being tracked can easily be modified for other things - go nuts!